 48-hour Cancellation Policy: Your weekly appointment is reserved for you in advance to ensure that you have a consistent and continuous experience in treatment.
 Therefore, there is a full-fee charge for missed or broken appointments with less than 48-hours notice.

-Rates: My rate is $125 for individual sessions.
-Please contact me and we can talk about it.
-I believe we all have the right to get the support we seek and I'll work with you to find a reasonable solution.
-If there is financial hardship, a reduced rate can be arranged if appropriate.
+Rates: My rate is $125-150 for individual sessions.
+If there is financial hardship, I'll work with you to find a reasonable solution, and a reduced rate can be arranged if appropriate.
 Payment is due at the time of each appointment, and I accept cash, checks, Venmo, and credit cards.

 Insurance: I am an in-network provider with Penn Behavioral Health, Highmark Blue Shield, and Cigna.
 I am an out-of-network provider with most other insurance plans.
 As you may be eligible for reimbursement, it's best to contact your insurance provider for information about your plan.
 Some helpful questions include: